geotools/geotools/docs/user/library/main/repository.rst

   Catalog catalog = new DefaultCatalog();
   ServiceFinder finder = new DefaultServiceFactory( catalog );

-  WFSService service = finder.aquire( uri ); // uri of your GetCapabilities document
+  WFSService service = finder.acquire( uri ); // uri of your GetCapabilities document

   IServiceInfo info = service.getInfo( new NullProgressListener() );